Limb-sparing techniques: Revascularization

-Bypass Surgery
+Bypass surgery

-Open bypass surgery can be preformed when a vessel is severely compromised and the patient's own vein, or autogenous vein graft, can be identified.
+Open bypass surgery can be performed when a vessel is severely compromised and the patient's own vein, or autogenous vein graft, can be identified.
 In this procedure, a vein is used to bypass the diseased portion of the vessel in the affected limb, allowing circulation to improve.
 Although prosthetic conduits have been used in lieu of autologous veins, the long term limb salvage rates of these is inferior to the patient's own veins.
 Furthermore, use of the patient's own vein demonstrated greater patency, or how open and unobstructed the vein is, and lower rates of re-intervention as compared to prosthetics.

-Endovascular Procedures
+Endovascular procedures

 Endovascular procedures are performed in a minimally invasive manner, where only a small incision is created to access the vasculature and a thin, flexible tube is used to access the site of the disease and perform the procedure.
 These procedures include percutaneous transluminal angioplasty and atherectomy.

-Revascularization with Free Flap
+Revascularization with free flap

 In some complex cases, patients may have peripheral artery disease threatening the circulation to a limb in combination with a deep wound that exposes vital structures such as tendon or nerves.
 For such cases a revascularization procedure, such as bypass grafting, can be combined with a microsurgical free flap in order to achieve both restoration of circulation and coverage of the exposed structures.